maloescher/BBQReserverOfTeam3/BBQReserverBot/README.md

 Bot for reserving the BBQ zone in Innopolis.

 ## Installation
-The program is compiled using `dotnet`.
+The program is compiled using `dotnet` from the `BBQReserverBot` directory.

 Run
 ```
+cd BBQReserverBot
 dotnet build
 ```